ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 With majority of browsers supporting [Grid CSS](/css-grid-framework/){: target="_blank"} we can find a hassle free solution.
 In grid CSS, it becomes easier to place any element anywhere you want in the website.

+I might sound like a hypocrite now as this website - webjeda blog - is not mobile first :sweat_smile: .
+I have changed the layout of the site several times.
+This is not the final design.
+I;m definitely going to implement it in the next design.

 ## Conclusion
 A decade ago there were no concerns for designing websites for hand held devices.
 But now looking at the technological progress, designers should be prepared to change over time.
 A designer should be ready to adapt to the changes.
 Designers should be ready to build web interfaces for **smart watches** or **Virtual Reality**.